 Some customers have expressed concern, and even confusion, over the term “uninjured” in our owner’s manuals.
-For example, “The Quick Strop shall be used to hoist uninjured persons only,” is stated in the Quick Strop manual and one rescue swimmer argued that anyone who is even mildly hypothermic has an “environmental injury” and that we are making the strop useless in colder climates because we state “uninjured” in the owners manuals.
+For example, “The Quick Strop shall be used to hoist uninjured persons only,” used to be stated in the Quick Strop manual and one rescue swimmer argued that anyone who is even mildly hypothermic has an “environmental injury” and that we are making the strop useless in colder climates because we state “uninjured” in the owners manuals.
 Another asked, “So if a guy has a broken hand I can’t use the quick strop to retrieve him?”
 So I thought it was time to clear up the term and provide some clarity for all who use any of our devices with the warning.

 The point of the language is to warn operators to make sure they assess the medical condition of those they rescue and to remind them to choose the correct device for the job.
 We never intended anyone to draw the conclusion that when pulling someone off a cliff and you notice he has a broken finger, that you call off the hoist and make him climb into a basket, a move that has ended in significant injury.
 (Video below: Cliffs and baskets do not mix)

 You can use the quick strop on persons with certain injuries, but we cannot give you a list of which ones.
 There are simply too many variables.
 If you work as a professional rescuer, you need to decide what is best for your patient at all times.